BR19-gh/online-store-billing-system/README.md

 ## Updates
 ### Update 2.0v
 Now the store owner can change the store theme!
-There are 5 themes for now (red 🔴, blue 🔵, grey ⚫⚪, green 🟢 and original "yellow" 🟡):
+There are 5 themes for now (red 🔴, blue 🔵, grey ⚫⚪, green 🟢 and original "yellow" 🟡), more will be added later:

 ![Themes Section](https://github.com/BR19-gh/online-store-billing-system/blob/master/imgs%20for%20github/themes.jpg "cc: store theme")